RDFLib/rdflib/README.md

 --------

-The library contains parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX and RDFa.
+The library contains parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, RDFa and Microdata.

 The library presents a Graph interface which can be backed by any one of a number of Store implementations.